 In addition, financial aid recipients must report to the Financial Aid Office when they withdraw from a course or withdraw from the college.
 Complete withdrawal from school before 60% of the term is completed may result in the student having to repay a percentage of the aid they have received.
 The formulas used to calculate the refunds and repayments may be obtained from the Financial Aid Office.

 At the end of each semester, a student’s academic progress will be reviewed by comparing the cumulative number of attempted credit hours with the number of credit hours passed.
-When academic progress is measured, all work attempted at JSCC and all transferred credit hours from other institutions will be considered whether financial aid was received or not.
+Transfer courses accepted by the institution, Developmental courses, Incompletes, periods where Academic Bankruptcy was applied, and forgiven courses must be factored into the completion rate calculation whether financial aid was received or not.